awesto/django-shop/docs/reference/serializers.rst

 REST Serializers
 ================

-God application programming style is to strictly separate of *Models*, *Views* and *Controllers*.
+Good application programming style is to strictly separate of *Models*, *Views* and *Controllers*.
-In typical classic Django jargon, *Views* act as, what outsiders normally would denote a controller.
+In typical classic Django jargon, *Views* act as, what outsiders normally denote a controller.

-Controllers can sometimes be found on the server and sometimes on the client.
+*Controllers* can sometimes be found on the server and sometimes on the client.
 In **django-SHOP** a significant portion of the controller code is written in JavaScript in the form of Angular directives_.